 Kidney transplant also known as renal transplant is a surgery under which healthy kidney is placed in the body of the patient.
 Donors are typically family members or persons who have died.
-In India, nearly 6 lakh people require kidney transplant every year.
+In India, nearly 6 lacs people require kidney transplant every year.

-The cost of kidney transplant in India at private hospitals is high and normally costs between 2-3 lakh because of which the treatment is not affordable by patients from low income group resulting in death of the patient which is slow and painful.
+The cost of kidney transplant in India at private hospitals is high and normally costs between 2-3 lacs because of which the treatment is not affordable by patients from low income group resulting in death of the patient which is slow and painful.

 But remember that – Cost of transplant is dependent upon many factors and for a particular patient the cost cannot be confirmed at the beginning.

 Hospitals offering kidney transplant at low cost in India

 There are few hospitals offering cheapest kidney transplant in India as compared to private hospitals.